No one wants to become compromised by hackers or malware. Use these tips to help you protect your accounts and devices.

 Only run and install apps from a legitimate source such as the official app store for your device.

 If you're using Microsoft 365, use Microsoft apps such as Outlook or Office Mobile to check email or edit Office files.
 They work better with Microsoft 365 and are more secure.

 Keep your devices, and any software or mobile apps you're using up-to-date.
 Many of the updates you receive are security fixes so be sure to install operating system updates, and any software or app updates.

 Enable the lock feature on your phone or table that requires you to unlock the device with a PIN, fingerprint, or facial recognition.

-The following are specific things you can do if your computer is running a modern version of Windows, or you have a Mac.
+The following are specific things you can do if your computer is running a modern version of Windows or macOS.

 Make sure BitLocker Drive Encryption is on

 BitLocker Drive Encryption provides full disk encryption on Windows PCs to protect data when devices are lost or stolen.
 If an unauthorized user gets the PC they can’t access files on the protected drives, including files synced from OneDrive.
 On supported versions of Windows 10 or 11 BitLocker turns on automatically the first time you sign in with a Microsoft account.